 Your guide will then point out migratory birds at the Kuala Selangor Nature Park.

 Here you might see rare bird and butterfly species, as well as silver leaf monkeys if you’re lucky.

 As the sun sets, a trip to a fishing village includes a seafood dinner featuring the day’s freshest catch.

-A scenic drive will give you a view of the impressive architecture of the Prime Minister’s Office and the Palace of Justice.
+Furthermore, a scenic drive will give you a view of the impressive architecture of the Putrajaya Bridge.

-Go for a leisurely stroll through the Putra Square before driving past the Sultan Selangor Palace.
+Alternatively, you can go for a leisurely stroll through the Putra Square.

 There are countless fun things to do in Kuala Lumpur at night – regardless of where your interests lie.